quist00/carpentriesGitClassRepoWrangler/README.md

 ## What it can do.
     * invite class roster to repo
     * create individual working file for user in solo directory

-    * can change number of known lines in all team files to make assist with making a conflict they have to resolve.
+    * can change number of known lines in all solo files to make a conflict they have to resolve.

 ## What it should do.
 ???
  * divide class into two person teams and one 3 person team if necessary
  * create a team file on the teams directory using a combination of their names
+ * can change number of known lines in all team files to make a conflict they have to resolve.

-## required files
+## Required files
 * You must create a personal access token and store it in file called ".TOKEN" in the root directory of the repository on your local machine.
 * You should also create a .REPO file that contains the path to the repo you want to wrangle.
 This is part of the git ignore and should never be checked in for any reason.
 * You must add a roster.csv file with the columns: git-username,first-name,last-name